 Jennifer, we’re starting this New Mexico backroads adventure from Tucson because, uh, that’s where you live.
 Tell your husband to set the alarm for an early departure.
 (Sorry guys, if you want to travel like a boomer, this is part of the deal).

 After driving east on I-10 for about an hour, say goodbye to interstate driving at the Safford exit.
 We’re going off the beaten path.
 For breakfast, stop at El Coronado Family Restaurant—Mexican or American style—your choice.

 Don’t miss Salsa Fest, where a salsa competition, eating contests, entertainment and more will fill your weekend with fun Mexican food memories.
 Can’t make the festival?
 Drive the Salsa Trail on your own self-guided food trip.

-And the New Mexico Backroads Adventure really begins
+And the New Mexico Backroads trp really begins

 From Highway 70 in Safford, go east to make a left-hand turn onto Highway 191 toward Clifton.
 No, Jennifer, you’re not headed up the scenic Coronado Trail.
 Instead, take the right turn onto AZ route 78, also known as Mule Creek Road, to enjoy some of our favorite Arizona and New Mexico scenery.

 The road twists and turns through the forests of the Gila River Valley before climbing into grasslands.
 Wait!
 This looks like Montana.
 No, you didn’t take a wrong turn—it’s really New Mexico.

 At Highway 180, turn left.
 You’ll be cruising up the very western edge of New Mexico.
 A couple of miles up the road, take a time out at the rest stop.
 Get out of the car to stretch your legs and take pictures of the Gila Wilderness.
 Did you know it was the nation’s first designated wilderness area?